The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Wide tertiary fraction

 \section{Wide tertiary fraction}

 Fig.~\ref{fig:WCF-P} shows the wide tertiary fraction as a function of inner binaries' orbital periods.
 A wide tertiary fraction is the fraction of close binaries that have wide tertiaries in a certain range of projected separations.
+Within 500-pc, our wide tertiaries are complete down to absolute G-band magnitudes of $\sim12$\,mag, covering most of the stars except for white dwarfs and the faint end of M dwarfs.
+Given the high completeness of the tertiary companions, we do not apply further selections to them (i.e. no color and flux-over-error selections).
 We consider wide tertiaries at $10^3$-$10^4$\,AU in Fig.~\ref{fig:WCF-P} and other separations in Appendix~\ref{sec:appendix}.
-The black horizontal line is the wide binary fraction of the field stars, and its width indicates the 1-$\sigma$ uncertainties.
+The black horizontal line is the wide binary fraction of the field stars, and its breadth indicates the 1-$\sigma$ uncertainty.
 The bin size of the inner binary periods is from $10^{-1}$ to $10^{3.5}$\,days with a step of 0.5\,dex.
 Symbols' x-axis values are the median inner binary periods in each bin.
-The error bars are the 1-$\sigma$ uncertainties in wide tertiary fractions, and we discard measurements with uncertainties $>3$ \%.
+The error bars are the 1-$\sigma$ Poisson-counting uncertainties in wide tertiary fractions, and we discard measurements with uncertainties $>3$ \%.

 Fig.~\ref{fig:WCF-P} shows that the wide tertiary fraction increases with decreasing inner binaries' orbital periods, with the wide tertiary fraction higher than the wide binary fraction at $P_{in}<10$\,days.
-Specifically, the wide tertiary fraction is $3.43\pm0.14$\% for entire astrometric binaries (median $P_{in}=537$\,days), $7.15\pm0.29$\% for spectroscopic binaries (median $P_{in}=8.61$\,days), and $12.20\pm0.54$\% for eclipsing binaries (median $P_{in}=0.44$\,days).
-The wide tertiary fraction of eclipsing binaries is $3.55 \pm 0.22$ times higher than astrometric binaries and $2.28 \pm 0.10$ times higher than the wide binary fraction ($5.35\pm0.02$\%), in agreement with the finding from \cite{Hwang2020c}. \cite{Tokovinin2006} report that 96\% of close binaries at $P_{in}<3$\,days have tertiary companions (at any separations) and this fraction drops to 34\% at $P_{in}>12$\,days, similar to the overall trend in Fig.~\ref{fig:WCF-P} except that we now cover the inner periods for four orders of magnitudes.
+Specifically, the wide tertiary fraction is $4.53\pm0.19$\% for entire astrometric binaries (median $P_{in}=533$\,days), $7.35\pm0.30$\% for spectroscopic binaries (median $P_{in}=8.42$\,days), and $12.48\pm0.59$\% for eclipsing binaries (median $P_{in}=0.41$\,days).
+The wide tertiary fraction of eclipsing binaries is $2.33 \pm 0.11$ times higher than the wide binary fraction ($5.35\pm0.02$\%), in agreement with the finding from \cite{Hwang2020c}. \cite{Tokovinin2006} report that 96\% of close binaries at $P_{in}<3$\,days have tertiary companions (at any separations) and this fraction drops to 34\% at $P_{in}>12$\,days, similar to the overall trend in Fig.~\ref{fig:WCF-P} except that we now cover the inner periods for four orders of magnitudes.

-Interestingly, the wide tertiary fractions of spectroscopic and astrometric binaries at $10^2$-$10^3$\,days are lower than the wide binary fraction.
-Our results have been corrected for completeness, and the result remains similar if we consider wide tertiaries at larger angular separations (Fig.~\ref{fig:WCF-P-appendix}).
-Therefore, this result is physical and we discuss this in Sec.~\ref{sec:discussion}.